 “I was on my fourth lap on new tyres.
 It moved a fair bit sideways and at the same time I hit the rev limiter, dropped off the edge of the power and couldn’t pull it around.

 Although the Channel 7 cameras missed the crash, they caught Finnigan’s lucky escape through the driver’s side window.

 “I’m OK except for a headache,” he said.
 The doors jammed in the prang, the cockpit was alight and I couldn’t get out.

 “It wasn’t a nice feeling but I scrambled through the window.”

 Watch the qualifying report including the circuit flooding and Finnigan’s crash in this video below.

-The Commodore was originally built as a carburettor VL Commodore in 1987 and appeared with Suttons of Homebush signage in the final round of the ’87 Shell Ultra Australian Touring Car Championship at Oran Park.
+Finnigan’s originally built this car as a carburettor VL Commodore during 1987 and debuted with Suttons of Homebush signage in the final round of the Shell Ultra Australian Touring Car Championship at Oran Park.

-Fellow privateer Geoff Leeds joined Finnigan for the ’87 James Hardie 1000 (also the eighth round of the inaugural World Touring Car Championship) but didn’t make it into the field for Sunday’s race after Leeds failed to qualify within the 110 percent cut-off time.
+Fellow privateer Geoff Leeds joined Finnigan for the that year’s James Hardie 1000 (also the eighth round of the inaugural World Touring Car Championship) but didn’t make the field for Sunday’s race after Leeds failed to qualify within the 110 percent of the pole-sitter’s lap time.

-Finnigan again used the car in ’89 until the Lakeside shunt ended the Commodore’s racing days, with its useful running gear salvaged and used in the build of a new replacement Commodore that debuted later in the year in the Pepsi 300 at Oran Park.
+Finnigan again campaigned the car into 1989 until the Lakeside shunt ended the Commodore’s racing days, with its useful running gear salvaged and used in the build of a new Commodore that debuted later in the year in the Pepsi 300 at Oran Park.